alexfdezsauco/StateMachine.SharePoint/README.md

 # StateMachine.SharePoint

-This library helps you to implement a state machine validation and event reaction for SharePoint list / document libraries.
+This library allow you simplify the implementation of a state machine based approach for monitor and validates the states of SharePoint list items.

 For example, you have a custom publication process implemented through a publication request list item and you want to monitor and validates the state change of such requests.